Review of top quark mass measurements in CMS: Direct measurements from top quark decays

-The $t$-channel single top quark production is simulated with \POWHEG 2.0 in the four-flavour number scheme (4FS)~\cite{Alioli:2009je}, where \PQb quarks are produced via gluon splitting, as shown in Fig.~\ref{fig:SingleTopProcesses} (right).
+{\tolerance=800 The $t$-channel single top quark production is simulated with \POWHEGv2 in the four-flavour number scheme (4FS)~\cite{Alioli:2009je}, where \PQb quarks are produced via gluon splitting, as shown in Fig.~\ref{fig:SingleTopProcesses} (right).
 This scheme is expected to yield a better description of the kinematic properties of the top quark and its decay products for the $t$-channel events, as compared to the five-flavour number scheme (5FS)~\cite{Frederix:2012dh,ATLAS:2017rso,CMS:2019jjp} shown in Fig.~\ref{fig:SingleTopProcesses} (left), since it accounts for the mass of the \PQb quark.
 This is illustrated in Fig.~\ref{fig:tCh_diff_xsec}, presenting the differential cross section measurements at 13\TeV~\cite{CMS:2019jjp}, together with the 4FS and 5FS predictions.
-On the other hand, 5FS predictions provide more accurate calculations of the total cross section.
-Therefore, the simulated samples are normalised using the total cross section calculated at NLO in the 5FS using the \textsc{hathor} 2.1 package~\cite{Aliev:2010zk,Kant:2014oha}.
+On the other hand, 5FS calculations offer the advantage of the resummation of potentially large logarithmic corrections, and are therefore often used to predict total rates.
+For the same reason, the simulated samples are normalised using the total cross section calculated at NLO in the 5FS using the \textsc{hathor} 2.1 package~\cite{Aliev:2010zk,Kant:2014oha}. }